Yug-Bothra/novelnest/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License
+License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is for educational purposes only as part of my college minor project.
+Not licensed for redistribution or commercial use.

+Copyright © 2025 Yug Bothra
+All rights reserved.
+This project is a personal college minor project and is not available for public reuse, modification, or distribution without explicit permission.

 ## 🙏 Acknowledgments